 Teach your children spiritual disciplines

 Spiritual disciplines are activities meant to help us grow in our relationship with God.
-Spiritual disciplines are things like prayer, Bible reading, Scripture memorization, fasting, etc. Teach your children that these activities will not make them Christians, but are simply tools to grow spiritually.
+Spiritual disciplines are things like prayer, Bible reading, Scripture memorization, fasting, etc. Teach your children that these activities will not make them a Christ follower, but are simply tools to help them grow spiritually.
 You will want to model these to your children as well.

 Beware of ungodly influences